confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

     <img src="images/login.png" width=50% height=50%>
 </div>

 2. If you are logging in for the first time, you will see a self-guided wizard that walks you through spinning up a cluster.
-Please minimize this as we will walk through those steps in this workshop.
+Please minimize this as you will walk through those steps in this workshop.

 ***